 - Shiatsu... uses deep thumb pressures and strenuous manipulations of joints and tissues; may damage micro lymphatics and be painful.

-- Osteopathy and Chiropractic.
+- Osteopathy and chiropractic treatment.
 Used for spinal and postural problems.
 Sometimes uses powerful manipulations and positioning to `re-align’ spine, some moves may compromise lymphoedematous areas.

 - Aromatherapy massage with essential oils... avoid on lymphoedematous areas, may cause skin reactions and damage hosiery.

-- Acupuncture unproven system of body’s energy channels (meridians)... invasive, uses needles, avoid on affected quadrant.
-(However there are ongoing scientific studies into its use to help reduce some symptoms of lymphoedema.)
+- Acupuncture... uses a system of body’s energy channels (meridians), invasive, uses needles, avoid on affected quadrant.
+(However, there are ongoing scientific studies into its use to help reduce some symptoms of lymphoedema.)

-- Cupping: Heated glass `cups’ applied to skin to increase blood flow to surface.
-Based on ancient medical practices, since discredited.
+- Cupping... heated glass 'cups' applied to the skin to increase blood flow to surface.
+Based on ancient medical practices.